rahulhraj/Expression_Detector/README.md

 # Face_Expression_Detector
-Facial expression detector using the FER module
+Facial expression detector using the FER module in python.
+This code can detect emotion of anger, fear, disgust, happiness, sadness, surprise and nuetral.